CRJ-1020

 ×

-CRJ-3580 Courts and Criminal ProceduresCourts and Criminal Procedures provides a thorough understanding of criminal law concepts and procedures, beginning with their historical basis in the Constitution.
-Students will examine the complex relationship between public order (crime control) and individual rights (due process).
-They will trace the flow of a criminal case from the time the crime is committed all the way to the U.S. Supreme Court, identifying key players, their roles, their interrelationships, and the critical decisions they make.
-Throughout, students will examine criminal procedure in relation to landmark court decisions.
+CRJ-3580 Courts and Criminal ProceduresThis course provides a thorough understanding of criminal law concepts and procedures, beginning with their historical basis in the Constitution (focusing on the Fourth, Fifth, Sixth, and Fourteenth Amendments).
+Students examine the complex relationship between public order (crime control) and individual rights (due process).
+They trace the flow of a criminal case from the time the crime is committed all the way through the U.S. Supreme Court, identifying key players, their roles, their interrelationships, and the critical decisions they make.
+Throughout, students examine criminal procedure in relation to social justice concepts and landmark court decisions.
 Study Methods:

 Credits: 3 Preview the Online Syllabus | Courts and Criminal Procedures | 3 |